Relativistic Quantum Information of Anyons: Entanglements of anyon modes

-where, $\frac{1}{4}$ is added to remove the additional counting of eigenvalues related to $Tr(I_{4\times4})$.
-The entanglement entropy of anyons will, then, be of the following form:

-Entanglement entropy of anyons is plotted in Fig.(\ref{fig:3}).
-It is easy to check that $\alpha=0$ and $\alpha=1$ in Fig.(\ref{fig:4}) are the bosonic and fermionic cases as plotted in Fig. (\ref{fig:1}).
+Entanglement entropy of anyons is plotted in Fig.(\ref{fig:2}).
+It is easy to check that $\alpha=0$ and $\alpha=1$ in Fig.(\ref{fig:2}) are the bosonic and fermionic cases.

-It is seen that the entanglement entropy increases with increasing acceleration.
-This is expected as entanglement entropy is not a suitable measure for mixed states \cite{27}.
-Therefor other measures, like negativity, may be employed to explore the entanglement of the system. \\To compute the logarithmic negativity, we need to find the partial transpose of $\rho_{a}$.
-For a density matrix of the following form
+Since the entanglement entropy is not a suitable measure for mixed states \cite{27}, other measures, like negativity, may be employed to explore the entanglement of the system. \\To compute the logarithmic negativity, we need to find the partial transpose of $\rho_{a}$ which is defined as below: